-Slowly slipping down the row he exited the back way, trotting down the side of the narrow hall in effort to catch Ansel.
+Slowly slipping down the row he exited the back way, trotting down the side of the narrow hall in an effort to catch Ansel.

-By the time he was in the great hall’s conference room his breaths were coming in quick pants.
+By the time he was in the great hall’s conference room, his breaths were coming in quick pants.
 Ansel was surrounded by three academy security guards, not letting him out.

-Rannn slowed to a walk, held up his arm and called, “Ansel.”
+Rannn slowed to a walk, held up his arm, and called, “Ansel.”

 All four males turned.